 "Growing up, I had a lot of friends who were really into animals like me, and my friend's mom had a bunch of bears, big cats, and alligators at their facility.
 So, when I was about 12, I started volunteering at their place by cleaning the cages and feeding the animals to just learn more about them," says Andrew.

-With his passion for learning and taking care of animals, it wasn't long before Andrew had his own animal tribe, eventually bringing his expertise to Wild Florida.
+With his passion for learning and taking care of animals, it wasn't long before Andrew had his own animals, eventually bringing his expertise to Wild Florida.

 With big plans to create more interactive alligator shows and bring guests inside the Gator Pond to get up closer to the bigger alligators in a fun-but-safe way, Andrew dove right in to learning our gators' individual personalities and beginning their training.